jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/ninth-month/MinutesForMeetingForWorshipForBusiness.md

     1.  *Adult Education and Action Committee*:

-        [Bill][BillDurland] and [Genie Durland][GenieDurland] have cancelled this fall's Adult Religious Education due to a lack of interest.
+        [Bill][BillDurland] and [Genie Durland][GenieDurland] have canceled this fall's Adult Religious Education due to a lack of interest.
 It was scheduled to start on September 23rd and was to discuss modern Quakerism.
 Only two people confirmed they wanted to attend.
 [Bill][BillDurland] talked that instead of doing an eighth month session that the meeting can have a
-        special presentations while having a speakers beaura including think about another show and tell in October or November.
-Also interested in having discussion.
+        special presentations while having a speakers bureau including thinking about another show and tell in October or November.

-        [Nancy], [Bill], and [Genie] about a new structure that fits better with our Meeting's current circumstance and with the new committee.
-We do have the occasional book group and Molly likes the idea of holding special topic.
+        [Nancy][NancyAndrew], [Bill][BillDurland], and [Genie][GenieDurland] talked about a new structure that fits better with our Meeting's current circumstance and with the new committee.
+We do have the occasional book group and Molly likes the idea of holding special topic meetings.
         Ad hoc committee will report at the next Business meeting.

         The occasional book group will read Margaret Bacon's The Back Bench.
         Let [Molly][MollyWingate] know if you want a copy.
-The hope is for an intergenerational discussion some evening with snacks.
+The hope is for an inter-generational discussion some evening with snacks.

-        Bill brought up the idea of creating a Peace and Social Concerns committee with him clerking the meeting.
+        Bill brought up the idea of creating a Peace and Social Concerns committee with himself clerking the meeting.

     1.  *Nominating Committee*: